2.3.1.5 Packet Tracer - Configuring PVST+

 S2(config-if)#switchport access vlan 20

 % Access VLAN does not exist.
-Creating vlan 20
+Creating

 S2(config-if)#no shutdown